Ortus-Solutions/cfconfig/readme.md

 * `read( CFHomePath )` - Extract the config from the files found in the server home.
 You can override `CFHomePath` here too.
 * `write( CFHomePath )` - Write the config out to the files in the server home whether or not they already exist.
 You can override `CFHomePath` here too.
 * `getMemento()` - Return all configuration in as a raw CFML data structure.
 Useful for passing config values to another instance.
 * `setMemento()` - Accept configuration as a raw CFML data structure.
-Useful for accepting another instances data.
+Useful for accepting another instance's data.

-Create an instance of the component that corresponds to the server that you'd like to read or write config settings from, or the `BaseConfig` class if you want to deal with JSON-based config.
+Create an instance of the component that corresponds to the server that you'd like to read or write config settings from, or the `BaseConfig` class if you want to deal with the generic JSON-based config.

 **Create a new JSON configuration file programmatically**
 ```